RooneyMcNibNug/OpenBSD-Config/Workstation/Why/INDEX.md

-like ```doas``` (a great sudo alternative), ```pledge``` and ```karl``` (further details in other sections) that not only have you situated with a practically secure setup from the start, but further allow the crafting of a safer and more suctomized environment through principals of entropy, permissions, enecryption, etc.
+like ```doas``` (a great sudo alternative), ```pledge``` and ```karl``` (further details in other sections) that not only have you situated with a practically secure setup from the start, but further allow the crafting of a safer and more customized environment through applied principals of entropy, permissions, enecryption, etc.